lmichalek/TimestampVisualizer/README.md

 ###Multiple file selection

-User has the option of selecting one or more input files to graph.
+The user has the option of selecting one or more input files to graph.
 If more than one file is selected, the bars are distinguished by different colors.

 ![Multiple files](https://raw.github.com/lmichale/TimestampVisualizer/master/images/screenshot2.png)

 ###View as single or dual graphs

-User can view single graph (as seen above) or two graphs placed one below the other (see below).
+The user can view single graph (as seen above) or two graphs placed one below the other (see below).
 This can help compare the timestamp based on the various parameters like hours, day of the week, month, year, etc.

 ![Dual graph mode](https://raw.github.com/lmichale/TimestampVisualizer/master/images/screenshot3.png)